World Food Day Lesson Plan

 Students read the following stories that provide inspiring examples of individuals working to end hunger and consider the discussion questions and activities.

-The story about Robin Emmons is available in text and audio, so students can listen to the story as they read.
-Great for ESL/ELL students.
+Two stories are available in text and audio, so students can listen to the story as they read.
+Great for ESL/ELL students and emerging readers.

 Marcus Samuelsson is an Ethiopian-born, Swedish-raised chef and restaurant owner who focuses on the food needs of the world.